eryxcoop/appyx-comm/docs/examples.md

 ## Authentication

-Imagine having a access token and a refresh token.
-Given a specific time, the access token will expire and we need to refresh it using the refresh token.
+Imagine having an access token and a refresh token.
+Given a specific time, the access token will expire and we will need to refresh it using the refresh token.
 You may not want to be checking the expiration time of the access token every time you make a request.
 You can a generic response handler, that will try to authenticate the user if the response status is 401.